yflyl613/Tiny-NewsRec/README.md

   - **Step 3**

-    Use the script `Tiny-NewsRec/PLM-NR/demo.sh` to finetune the $M$ teacher models post-trained in Step 1 with the news recommendation task.
+    Use the script `Tiny-NewsRec/PLM-NR/demo.sh` to finetune the `M` teacher models post-trained in Step 1 with the news recommendation task.
 Remember to set `use_pretrain_model` as `True` and set `pretrain_model_path` as the path to one of these teacher models respectively.

   - **Step 4**